Forwarding Address: One Address for Every Chain

 The mechanism is straightforward: when funds arrive on the source chain, a smart contract deploys instantly and routes them to the destination.
 The sender sends to one address, the recipient receives on their preferred chain, and the routing happens automatically.

 Consider a concrete example.
-A user's primary wallet is on Base, but they need to receive 100 USDC from someone on Arbitrum.
+A user's primary wallet is on Base, but they need to receive 100 USDT from someone on Arbitrum.
 Instead of coordinating chains or bridging manually, the sender simply sends to the user's Forwarding Address on Arbitrum.
 The funds are automatically routed to Base and appear in the user's wallet moments later.

 For wallet providers, this simplifies the UX considerably.
 Users get one address to share regardless of context.
 Incoming funds from any chain consolidate automatically.
 There's no need to explain bridging or manage per-chain addresses.